A battle of designs: triangular vs. L-shaped detectors and parity violation in the gravitational-wave background: Discussion on Einstein Telescope alone

 \section{Discussion on Einstein Telescope alone}

-We briefly assess the detection prospects of a parity violating GWB using ET alone.
+We briefly assess the detection prospects of a parity violating GWB using ET alone, building on previous ET-only detector design and sensitivity studies \cite{Branchesi:2023mws}.
 For this purpose, we consider baselines that differ from those adopted in the main analysis.
-Specifically, we introduce the notation $\Delta'_{10}$ and $\Delta'_{15}$ to denote closed, fully symmetric triangular ET configurations with 10 km and 15 km arms, respectively.
-These correspond to the idealized case of a perfectly equilateral triangle formed by three co-located interferometers, with each vertex separated by 60°.
+Specifically, we introduce the notation $\Delta'_{10}$ and $\Delta'_{15}$ to denote closed, fully symmetric triangular ET configurations with $10$ km and $15$ km arms, respectively.
+These correspond to the idealized case of a perfectly equilateral triangle formed by three co-located detectors, with each vertex separated by 60°.
 For comparison, we also include the configurations $\Delta_{10}$ and $\Delta_{15}$ already used in the main text and defined in \cite{Ebersold:2024hgp}.
-These differ in that the three interferometers do not form an exactly closed triangle.
+These differ in that the three detectors do not form an exactly closed triangle.
 As a result, the $\Delta_{10}$ and $\Delta_{15}$ configurations are slightly asymmetric.
 This asymmetry yields enhanced sensitivity to $V$-modes, since the chiral ORF is slightly larger than that of a perfectly closed triangle.

 In addition to triangular configurations, we also examine two 2L configurations, denoted by (SR)$_0$ and (SR)$_{45}$.
 The (SR)$_0$ setup corresponds to the optimal 2L configuration for GWB detection where the two detectors are aligned (relative orientation of $0$°).
-By contrast, the (SR)$_{45}$ represents the most pessimistic case for GWB detection, where the detectors are rotated by $45$° with respect to one another.
+By contrast, the (SR)$_{45}$ represents the most pessimistic case for GWB detection, where the detectors are rotated by $45$° with respect to one another, consistent with previous studies of 2L configurations and relative orientations \cite{Branchesi:2023mws}.
 It is important to emphasize that (SR)$_0$ and (SR)$_{45}$ differ from (SR)$_1$ and (SR)$_2$ considered in the main analysis, since the latter were defined relative to the optimal configuration of a global network including two CEs, whereas here the reference is ET alone.
 In Table \ref{tab:et_coords}, the latitude and longitude of each network center, the X- and Y-arm endpoints and azimuths are given.